A student in a QUT shirt stands a laboratory bench showing a model of human internal organs to visitors.

 A sunny day on campus, in the foreground people relax on bean bags in the background there are crowded tents.

 In the heart of the Brisbane CBD you’ll find QUT’s Gardens Point campus.
-Here’s a list of Open Day activities to check out:
+Here are the disciplines that you'll find at the information tents at Gardens Point:

 Biomedical sciences laboratory Open House